Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

     - With on-demand there are no interruptions.
 We start an instance and it should run as long as we don't decide to shut it down
     - In case of resource shortage the reserved instances receive highest priority, consider them instead of on-demand in case of business critical systems
     - On-demand offers predictable pricing without any discount options
+    - If you are unsure of duration or type of workload, On-demand should be considered.
 - **Spot instances**:
     - Cheapest way to get EC2 compute capacity
     - Spot pricing is selling EC2 capacity at lower price in order make use of spare EC2 capacity on the host machines